-Swings in weather patterns, of which have inconsistently altered feed availability to cow-calf producers, and a demand for increased calf performance have unfolded a need to further investigate the negative impacts of inefficient beef cow nutrition.
-Extensive research in the dairy industry and even in other species such as sheep has shown correlations between maternal performance and colostrum quality, and thus, impacts on offspring performance.
-Though beef cows are efficient in utilizing protein and energy, their nutrient requirements are often compromised in late gestation and lactation due to events in which the producers have poorer quality feeds at their disposal.
+Swings in weather patterns, which have inconsistently altered feed availability to cow-calf producers, plus demand for increased calf performance, have unfolded a need to further investigate the negative impacts of inefficient beef cow nutrition.
+Extensive research in the dairy industry and in other species such as sheep has shown correlations between maternal performance and colostrum quality, and thus, impacts on offspring performance.
+Though beef cows are efficient in utilizing protein and energy, their nutrient requirements often are compromised in late gestation and lactation due to events that cause producers to have poorer quality feeds at their disposal.
 Such instances may have negative effects on colostrum quality as the cow allocates nutrients towards fetal development and eventually lactation.
-This plays a crucial role in the initial development and passive immunity of the calf because there is no fetal-placental transfer of antibodies in utero; thus, the calf must acquire those antibodies through colostrum.
+This plays a crucial role in the initial development and passive immunity of the calf, because there is no fetal-placental transfer of antibodies in utero; thus, the calf must acquire those antibodies through colostrum.